 For betting in-running it is important to be able to identify when a horse begins to tire.
-The odds will increase on a betting exchange because there will be more layers than backers.
-Some in-running punters will cut their losses and those with the best rained eye will minimise the loss.
+The odds will increase on an online sportsbook because there will be more layers than backers.
+Some in-running punters will cut their losses and those with the best rained eye will minimize the loss.

 Identifying when a horse has come off the bridle is an important skill for successful horse racing in-running bettors.

 Full coverage of poker and bingo, from reviews of providers to guides and much more besides!

 Players must be 21 years of age or older or reach the minimum age for gambling in their respective state and located in jurisdictions where online gambling is legal.
 Please play responsibly.
 Bet with your head, not over it.
 If you or someone you know has a gambling problem, and wants help, call or visit: (a) the Council on Compulsive Gambling of New Jersey at 1-800-Gambler or www.800gambler.org; or (b) Gamblers Anonymous at 855-2-CALL-GA or www.gamblersanonymous.org.